Djm2023/-Learn-React-/chapter-04 Let us Code/Theory/theory.md

 🎯 What is props in React?

 👉 props stands for properties.
 Props are arguments passed into React components. props are used in React to pass data from one component to another (from a parent component to a child component).
 They are useful when you want the flow of data in our app to be dynamic.

+Question 9.

+🎯 What is Config Driven UI?

+👉 Config Driven UI are based on the configurations of the data application when received.
+It is rather a good practice to use config driven UIs to make application dynamic.
+It is a very common & basic approach to interact with the User.
+It provides a generic interface to develop things which help your project scale well.
+It saves a lot of development time and effort.